jeffreyywangg/cs262ps1/eng_notebook/new_eng_notebook.md

 ## Action Codes

-Each message sent between the client and the server has a corresponding code, representedas a single byte, that indicates the type of the message.
+Each message sent between the client and the server has a corresponding code, represented as a single byte, that indicates the type of the message.
 These codes are explained as follows:

 Code | Action | Body
 ---|---|---